 Please sign exactly as name appears on this proxy card.
-When shares of common stock are held by joint tenants, both should sign.
-When signing an attorney, as exervate, administratic function or gardinal please gray hill file as such.
-If a corporation please sign in Ni Corporate name by Prevention or other subhorized officier.
-If a partnership, please sign is partnership name by general partner or other authorized person.
+When shares of common stock are held by joint limitarilis, both should sign.
+When adjoint as addorney, as executor, administrator, tustee or quantam, please give full title as such.
+It a corporation please sign in full corporate name by President or other authorized officer.
+It a partnership please sign in partnership please sign in partnership please.